kanamandarajesh/assignment/README.md

 the script will clean up files older than the default threshold of 40 hours (144000 seconds).

 #### Log File:
+After running the script, you can verify the log file by listing the files in the current directory:

+#### ls -l

 The script will create a log file named deleted-files-<date>-<month>-<year>.log containing information about deleted files.